zarf-dev/zarf/docs/4-user-guide/2-zarf-packages/3-the-zarf-init-package.md

 In addition to required components, Zarf also offers optional components that provide additional functionality and can be enabled as needed.

-Below are the optional components available for the init package, along with their respective "magic strings" that can be passed to `zarf init --components` to pull them in:
+Below are the optional components available for the init package, along with their respective component names that can be passed to `zarf init --components` to deploy them:

 | Components   | Description                                                                                                                                                       |
 | ------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |